SkillWrapper: Generative Predicate Invention for Task-level Robot Planning: Contents

-\paragraph{Symbolic predicates and operators.} To enable abstract reasoning, we introduce a finite set of predicates $\gP$.
-Each $\sigma \in \gP$ is parameterized by $\gT$ and has a classifier \mbox{$\phi_\sigma: \gO^n \times \gS \rightharpoonup \{0,1\}$} that evaluates its truth value for arguments in a state.
-Grounding predicates with valid objects induces a set of grounded predicates $\bar\gP$, and hence an abstract state space $\bar\gS = 2^{\bar\gP}$.
-The \emph{abstraction function} $\Gamma:\gS \to \bar\gS$ maps each state to the set of grounded predicates true in that state, while the \emph{grounding function} $\gG:\bar \gS \to \gS$ maps an abstract state to the states in which its grounded predicates hold.
+\textbf{Symbolic abstractions and groundings}\quad To enable reasoning over a discrete space of possible abstract states, a set of predicates is denoted $\predicate \in \Predicates$, each defined by $\DefPredicate$, where $\semanticLabel$ is a semantic label, and parameters $\Parameters[\predicate]$ define type constraints on object arguments of the classifier ${\predicateClassifier}$.
+Grounding a predicate $\predicate$ with type-compatible objects induces a grounded predicate $\groundAtom$ and its classifier ${\DefGroundAtomClassifier}$, which tests whether the grounded predicate holds in a given state.
+Given a set of predicates $\Predicates$ and a set of objects $\Objects$, let $\GroundAtoms$ denote the set of all possible grounded predicates, and define the \emph{abstract state space} as $\DefAbstractStates$, the symbolic counterpart to the state space $\States$.
+The \emph{abstraction function} $\DefAbstractionF$ maps each low-level state to the set of grounded predicates true in that state (i.e., the corresponding abstract state), while the \emph{grounding function} $\DefGroundingF$ maps an abstract state $\abstractState\in\AbstractStates$ to the low-level states in which its grounded predicates hold.